Skip to main content

 The connection between insulin resistance and other hormonal systems is profound.
 For example, high insulin levels can place significant stress on the Hypothalamic-Pituitary-Adrenal (HPA) axis, your body’s central stress response system.
 This can lead to elevated levels of cortisol, the primary stress hormone.

-Chronically high cortisol can then interfere with the function of and sex hormones, creating a vicious cycle of hormonal dysregulation.
+Chronically high cortisol can then interfere with the function of thyroid hormones and sex hormones, creating a vicious cycle of hormonal dysregulation.
 Addressing insulin resistance through dietary interventions is therefore a critical leverage point for restoring overall hormonal balance.
 This typically involves a dietary pattern that minimizes sharp spikes in blood glucose and insulin.

 Improving insulin sensitivity through targeted dietary strategies is one of the most powerful levers for correcting downstream hormonal imbalances.